printify/.github/profile/README.md

 Recently we announced our secured ⭐ $45M in Series A funding ⭐ led by Index Ventures, with participation from H&M Group, Virgin Group, founders of leading technology companies Wise, Vinted, Squarespace, RedHat, and entertainment industry investors such as Will Smith’s Dreamers VC.

-We are headquartered in Latvia 🇱🇻 with close to 500 team members.
+We are headquartered in Latvia 🇱🇻 with close to 700 team members.
 Printify values talent over location, so most of our positions are remote-friendly.
 It means that not only daily work but also internal events such as hackathons are accessible for all engineers working at Printify.

-🎬 See a short video from our last hackathon here:
+🎬 See a short video from a recent hackathon of ours here:

 [![Printify Hackathon](https://img.youtube.com/vi/gwEorA-wOkU/0.jpg)](https://www.youtube.com/watch?v=gwEorA-wOkU)

-Our stack varies by team but overall it’s PHP 7.4–8.1, Symfony 5 and 6, some Laravel 7 and 9, Angular, MongoDB, MySQL, PostgreSQL, Redis, Kubernetes, Jenkins, GitHub Workflows, AWS, and a bit of experimental Event Sourcing.
+Our stack varies by team but overall it’s PHP 8.0–8.2, Symfony 5 and 6, some Laravel 8 and 9, NestJS, Angular, MongoDB, MySQL, PostgreSQL, Redis, Kubernetes, Jenkins, GitHub Workflows, AWS, and a bit of experimental Event Sourcing.

 _Eager to learn more about Printify?_